18/04/2008

 Will the Archbishop of Canterbury join them?
 Still bruised by his worthwhile contribution to the debate about Sharia, an urgent intervention by him would seem to be more than timely.

-After this post was written the Home Office announced that Mehdi Kazemi has been granted a temporary reprieve from deportation.
+After this post was written the Home Office announced that after campaigning by his MP, Mehdi Kazemi had been granted five year's 'leave to remain' in the UK.